Benefits of Blockchain

 For a blockchain to be used as a database, the information going into the database needs to be of high quality.
 The data stored on a blockchain is not inherently trustworthy, so events need to be recorded accurately in the first place.
 In addition, there is one notable security flaw in Bitcoin and other blockchains: if more than half of the computers working as nodes to service the network tell a lie, the lie will become the truth.

-Considering these factors, a lot of discussion has been going on about improving the present blockchain technology.
+Considering these factors, a lot of discussions have been going on about improving the present blockchain technology.
 Innovators are dedicating their time and resources to mitigate the shortcomings that today’s blockchains are infused with.
 The problems with blockchains need to be dealt with.

 Here’s How Blockchains Will Look Like in the Years to Come: Future of Blockchains

 Time is steering in the forward direction, so are the developments and upgrades around the blockchain space.
 Major players in the financial space have been investing their resources for many years to improve the offerings of blockchains.
 Although the disadvantages of blockchains cannot be entirely ignored, it is not late for a new dawn in the blockchain world.
 All these investments have not gone in vain.
 The future of blockchains will offer a lot to all companies across all verticals.